Signed in as:

 The Mid -Atlantic Resiliency Link (MARL) and Gore-Doubs-Goose Creek projects are two segments of the same transmission line.
 The energy is being pulled from multiple West Virginia power plants from the 502 Junction in Pennsylvania to the delivery point - the Goose Creek Substation - in Loudoun County's Data Center Alley.
+There will be two cases at the Maryland Public Service Commission but it is the same transmission line!

 NextERA is proposing to take a new 200' easement for their portion of the 500kV line through Pennsylvania, West Virginia and Garrett and Allegheny counties in Maryland.

-There is no federal backstop for siting this line - if any one of the states denies it the transmission line will not be built.
+There is no federal backstop for siting this line.
+If any one of the states denies it the transmission line will not be built.

-If you are intervening in either PSC case be sure to include a request for the PSC that if the line is not denied by Maryland, that the approval be contingent on the transmission line components being approved in all other states (Pennsylvania, West Virginia and Virginia)
+If you are intervening in either PSC case be sure to include a request for the PSC that even if the line is not denied by Maryland, that the approval be contingent on the transmission line components being approved in all other states (Pennsylvania, West Virginia and Virginia)

-Valley Link will impact Frederick County, MD .
-The 765kV line is proposed to terminate at new 765kV substation to be located @ 2 miles south of the Doubs substation.
-New 200' easements will be taken.
+Valley Link North will impact Frederick County, Maryland.
+The 765kV line is proposed to terminate at a new 765kV substation named Rocky Point that would be located @ 2 miles south of the Doubs substation.

 The Baltimore Gas and Electric Company’s Brandon Shores Retirement Mitigation Project intends to upgrade an existing 230kV transmission line to a 500kV transmission line within the existing easement (which has multiple 230kV transmission lines already) .
 This line was proposed to mitigate the deficit of energy caused by the retirement of the Brandon Shores Generation Plant in Baltimore, MD.